Voiron: 19th century

 The nineteenth century saw the decline of the era of canvas in Voiron because of the scarcity of linen and cotton, and because of the disappearance of the sailing navy which had been a large consumer of canvasses.
 Voiron came to be known for its fine silks, sought after by European royalties.
 Voiron then benefited from a female workforce, housed at the factory and often poorly paid.
-Voiron also gained religious influence marked by the 1876 erection of the Saint-Bruno church of neo-Gothic style by a first magistrate.
+Voiron also gained religious influence marked by the 1876 erection of the Saint-Bruno church of Gothic Revival style by a first magistrate.
 A statue representing the Virgin Mary and the infant Jesus, a tribute to Notre-Dame-de-France Puy-en-Velay, was also erected.

 20th century

 The company Skis Rossignol was founded in 1907 by Abel Rossignol.
 Entire families of Voiron, along with Italian immigrants who arrived en masse at the beginning of the century, worked in these factories.
 On the eve of the First World War, the silk-weaving business used nearly 3,000 looms.
 At the same time, the rise of paper mills on the banks of the Morge, the river crossing the small town, attracted workers to the city.
 The company Radiall was founded as well and the population of Voiron grew past 15,000.